 Mommybites’ team: Laura Deutsch

-Finding a nanny or babysitter can be very stressful.
+Finding a babysitter or nanny can be very stressful.
 You are hiring someone to be your child’s caretaker so you obviously want to be very careful and thorough with all of your screening.
-In my opinion, the best way to find a nanny is through a personal reference.
+In my opinion, the best approach is through a personal reference.
 If a nanny has worked for somebody you know, or even for a friend of a friend, you are starting off with a trusted recommendation.
 I remember starting the search for my nanny when my daughter was 6 months old.
 I sent an email out to all of my new mom friends and also to friends who didn’t have kids (they know people who might) telling them that I was looking for a nanny and to let me know if they knew of anyone who was looking.
 Low and behold, a woman from my playgroup told me her college friend was looking to find her nanny a new job since her kids were older.
 A few weeks later she became my full time nanny and I have had her now for over 5 years!
 So my first suggestion is to put out the feelers to everyone you know.
 If you don’t have success that way, you should look on local community boards, etc. from trusted websites as they often have a section that lists nannies/babysitters looking for work.
 For example, if you live in the tri-state area you could check out our nanny listings as a great way to start!
 One thing is for sure – make sure you get at LEAST two references before you hire anyone, but three or four is even better.